EthanNorton/About-Me-/README.md

  ### That could a part of the policy work, to apply algorithms to minimize the budget deficit.
 Also, I would be willing to allocate my fair share to social security (while weaning off it in the long run, I do not see myself accepting social security).
 Also, defense and security could likely be shrank to 5% in perhaps 10 years or less.
 Improvements in healthcare efficiency could likely shrink Medicare to 10%, and then the rest could be fun donations (optimize the benefits of altruism).
 Interest on the debt would then be eradicated, very soon.

  ### Then, I would like to allocate my energy in multiple forms to doing what I enjoy doing, work alongside top innovators and policy makers in order to optimize outcomes of the future.

+ ### So what classes would you like to lead?
+  ### The best would be a blend of three classes.
+All three capstone projects with seniors, at two different universities.
+The problem would be tackling grandest challenges going on in the world.
+One would be with top policy leaders.
+The other with top engineering students.
+The third would be the integration of the two classes, where the solutions (theoretical and concretely solved), would...
+   ### Students would then have the options of: joining a top level position in the company that implements solution, creating their own company, or pursuing their research in academia.
+The class either passes or fails collectively.
+They answer the solutions as they arise, or they do not.